kristy-fournier/PartyJukebox/readme.md

 ![image](./Screenshot_RAW.png) \
 From left to right:
 - The playlist button shows the current queue of songs
+    - The currently playing song is identified, and has the duration listed
 - The play-pause button toggles playing
 - The skip button goes to the next track
 - The search button opens the search screen (pictured)